DNSSEC validation on an Infoblox appliance

 This article deals with the DNSSEC configuration for a validating resolver running on an Infoblox appliance.
 The configuration of an Infoblox appliance as an authoritative name server is described in a separate article.

 The main functionality and options available in each situation are discussed, so that you are able to realise a complete (and, where possible, automated) configuration.
-For additional details and less-used options, see the Infoblox NIOS 8.2 Administrator Guide.
+For additional details and less-used options, see the Infoblox NIOS 8.2 Administrator GuideLink opens in new tab.

 Infoblox DDI appliances

-This article has been written by reference to an IB-V825, a virtual machine (VM) with NIOS version 8.2.2 loaded.
-A virtual evaluation version of such a machine is available from the Infoblox website.
+This article has been written by reference to an IB-V825Link opens in new tab, a virtual machine (VMLink opens in new tab) with NIOS version 8.2.2 loaded.
+A virtual evaluation version of such a machine is available from the Infoblox websiteLink opens in new tab.

 We strongly advise Infoblox customers with support contracts to upgrade their NIOS software to the latest version before getting to work with DNSSEC.